-The classic men’s dress shirt.
-A wardrobe staple and generally the centre-piece of any man's outfit.
+The classic men’s dress shirt is a wardrobe staple and generally the centre-piece of any man's outfit.
 An ill-fitting shirt can really ruin your appearance, but it’s not always easy finding one that’s perfectly cut for your body.
-However, though you may instinctively dismiss it as a costly option, bespoke shirting is often available for the same price you’d pay for an off the rack designer brand, so it really is worth investing a little time in having a few custom shirts made.
+You may instinctively dismiss bespoke shirting as a costly option, however it often works out at the same price you would pay for an off the rack designer brand, so it really is worth investing a little and getting it 'made to fit'.
 Just as a badly worn shirt can destroy your look, a well fitted one can truly enhance it.

-There are some basic principles to adhere to when it comes to men’s shirting, so if you follow these general guidelines, you should manage to cultivate a quality shirt collection that’ll cut the mustard wherever you go;
+There are some basic principles to adhere to when it comes to men’s shirting, so if you follow these general guidelines, you should manage to cultivate a quality shirt collection that will cut the mustard wherever you go;

 The next thing to look at is what are the best shirting fabrics?
-Cotton shirting is the predominant choice for quality men’s shirts.
-Yes, it’s more expensive than some other shirting fabrics or cotton-blends, but cotton shirt fabrics are lightweight, crisp and breathable and therefore far more comfortable (and less likely to make you look dishevelled), especially in warm environments.
+100% Cotton shirting is the predominant choice for quality men’s shirts.
+Yes, it’s more expensive than some other shirting fabrics or cotton-blends, but cotton shirts are lightweight, crisp and breathable and therefore far more comfortable (and less likely to make you look dishevelled), especially in warm environments.

-And as far as your basic shirt repertoire goes, these are the five essential dress shirt styles you should really have hanging in your cupboard...
+And as far as your smart shirt repertoire goes, these are the five essential dress shirt styles you should have hanging in your wardrobe...

 The white dress shirt – a fresh, white, classic button-down, collared shirt.
 A light cotton with some texture is ideal, like the lovely cotton herringbone above, or this cotton jacquard with its fine basket weave.

-The white tuxedo shirt – hopefully you get invited to a black-tie do (like a wedding) every once in a while, in which case, you’ll need a proper tuxedo shirt.
+The white tuxedo shirt – perfect for an invitation to a black-tie do, including a wedding if its taking place after 6pm.
 Tuxedo shirting requires an opaque white fabric, like a cotton twill or a cotton piqué.
 Piqué is a popular choice because it’s slightly stiffer and provides a more starched, formal look.

 George Clooney - right every time